Oil Demand Has Collapsed, And It Won't Come Back Any Time Soon

 2020 is shaping up to be an extraordinarily bad year for oil.

-In the spring of 2020, pandemic lockdowns sent oil demand plummeting and markets into a tailspin.
+In the spring, pandemic lockdowns sent oil demand plummeting and markets into a tailspin.
 At one point, U.S. oil prices even turned negative for the first time in history.

 But summer brought new optimism to the industry, with hopes rising for a controlled pandemic, a recovering economy and resurgent oil demand.